nhman2002/UX-Design/pa2.md

 9. When participating in team sports, do you want a team with enough players or more players?
 Why?
     - Having enough players for a team is crucial for fair play and to avoid putting too much pressure on individual players.
 However, having more players allows for substitutions and gives everyone a chance to rest during the game, which is beneficial for maintaining energy and performance.

-10. What format have you used to schedule and invite friends to participate in sports with?
+10. What format have you used to schedule and invite friends to participate in sports?
     - Usually, we create a Messenger group or use a group chat on social media to schedule and invite friends for basketball games.
 It's a convenient way to discuss the date, time, and location that works best for everyone.

 11. If there were an application that provides player search and appointment scheduling, would you want to use it?
 Why?